nrfconnect/sdk-nrfxlib/mpsl/doc/fem.rst

 Both implementations use PA and LNA pins for controlling the FEM.
 Additionally, the nRF21540 GPIO implementation uses the PDN pin for powering down the FEM internal circuits, to reduce energy consumption.
+It can also optionally use the MODE pin for switching PA gain between two preconfigured values.

+Tx power split
+**************

+When an application requests a given transmission power, it wants to achieve that power at the antenna.
+Usually the application does not know all hardware components, such as RF front-end modules, on the radio signal path.
+To achieve a specific value of transmission power at the antenna, every FEM implementation provides a dedicated API that calculates the PA gain and SoC output power combination that results in the requested power at the antenna.

+FEM implementations with multiple PA gains available (e.g. nRF21540 with MODE pin support) choose which gain to use based on hardware limitations and the requested power value.

 Configurable timings
 ********************